dtbanda/CI-CD-pipeline-for-AI-model-deployment-on-AWS-ECS-using-GitHub-Actions./README.md

-# 🚀 CI/CD Pipeline for Containerized AI Model Deployment on AWS ECS
+# 🚀 CI/CD Pipeline for Containerised AI Model Deployment on AWS ECS

 This project demonstrates how to automate the deployment of a containerized AI model using GitHub Actions, Docker, and AWS ECS (Fargate).
 The focus is on implementing a complete DevOps pipeline for model versioning, testing, secure deployment, and rollback support — without relying on manual infrastructure management.